 10.2.1.1 Keyboard

-Where ICT is a non-web documentnon-web document, it shall satisfy the WCAG 2.2 Success Criterion 2.1.1 Keyboard.
+Where ICT is, or includes, a non-web document, and the document provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web document shall satisfy the WCAG 2.2 Success Criterion 2.1.1 Keyboard.

 10.2.1.2 No keyboard trap

-Where ICT is a non-web documentnon-web document, it shall satisfy the success criterion in Table 10.3.
+Where ICT is, or includes, a non-web document, and the document provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web document shall satisfy the success criterion in Table 10.5.